SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise7.md

  ![](images/graph6.png)

 You can explore more on the PowerBI Dashboard to visualize the data.
-As a refrence, we've another PowerBI dashboard draft file saved on desktop which includes pre-built PowerBi dashboard for the same data.
+As a reference, we've another PowerBI dashboard draft file saved on desktop which includes a more comprehensive pre-built PowerBi dashboard for the same data.
 Let's take a look at that:

 15.Now Open file **Real-Time-Data-Analytics-Draft** given on the VM desktop.
 You will get a security popup, select **Ok** there.